April 17, 2007

 In November 2013, the United States government, in a highly publicized media event, destroyed its nearly six-ton stockpile of confiscated ivory.
 The destruction was intended to send the unequivocal message that illicit ivory has no value or place in the U.S., and to inspire other countries with large stockpiles to follow suit.
-Much international attention is now on Hong Kong, which advocates believe has a stockpile of as many as 26 tons.
+In a great victory for elephants, China did exactly that a month later, and then Hong Kong.

 Learn more and take action

 You can help!